Why do they get mixed up?

 If you are still unsure about what is at the root of your symptoms then just take our hayfever health check quiz.
 All you need to do is answer 10 very simple questions on your symptoms and we’ll use your answers to work out whether hayfever, a cold or allergic rhinitis is the issue.
 Using your results we’ll also offer some advice to how best to treat the symptoms.

 Once you have an understanding of which condition it is, the next step is finding the right remedy for you.

-Our recommended remedy for the cold is Echinaforce, but have a look at our common cold treatment page for some information about the other treatment options and home remedies.
+Our recommended remedy for cold symptoms is Echinaforce, but you can have a look at our common cold treatment page for further information about treatment options and home remedies.

-Our recommended hayfever product is Pollinosan, but again there are a wide range of treatments and home remedies so have a look at our hayfever treatment page for more information.
+Our recommended product for hayfever is Pollinosan, but again there are a wide range of treatments and home remedies so have a look at our hayfever treatment page for more information.

 Originally published 27 April 2015 (updated on 18 January 2019)